-Sure.
-So the fact that something is important doesn't mean that someone will work on it, and it definitely doesn't mean that academics will do work on it.
-So it seems to me that there is a clear set of questions that we should be doing research on, and that, eh, academics are not likely to do, uh, which are the meta questions about what are the most important issues that we could be researching right now.
-And also what are the research topics that academics themselves, um, will find interesting and useful to, uh, research that, uh, have to do with, with the development of the field.
-The former kind of questions are the foundational ones, but for the sake of the actual development of the field, the questions that are more relevant are those of the second type.
-This is because in order to end up attaining the highest impact for wild animals, the kind of research that we should be doing right now is not the one that addresses the most important issues rather is the one that is more likely to get attention by academics.
+Sure, so the fact that something is important doesn’t mean that someone will work on it.
+And it definitely doesn’t mean that academics will do work on it.
+So, it seems to me that there is a clear set of questions that we should be doing research on, and that academics are not likely to do.
+Which are the meta-questions about what are the most important issues that we could be researching right now.
+And also what are the research topics that academics themselves will find interesting and useful to research that have to do with the development of the field.
+The former kinds of questions are foundational ones.
+But for the sake of the actual development of the field, the questions that are more relevant are those of the second type.
+This is because in order to end up attaining the highest impact for wild animals, the kind of research that we should be doing right now is not the one that addresses the most important issues; rather it’s the one that is more likely to get attention by academics.

 Yep, I agree.

-Okay.
-So imagine somebody is working in one of these adjacent disciplines.
-To what extent do you think that individuals should focus on research that is most likely to advance their academic credibility and influence relative to research that is directly relevant and useful to the needs of, uh, the, the growing field of welfare biology and the wild animal welfare community?
+Okay, so imagine somebody is working in one of these adjacent disciplines.
+To what extent do you think that individuals should focus on research that is most likely to advance their academic credibility and influence relative to research that is directly relevant and useful to the needs of the growing field of welfare biology and the wild animal welfare community?

 Yeah, that makes sense.
-Um, so you mentioned prestigious journals as a kind of target.
-Are there particular journals that you're thinking of that people should be looking to publish in or is it essentially just it's in order of prestige within the fields that they're most established in already?
+So you mentioned prestigious journals as a kind of target.
+Are there particular journals that you’re thinking of, that people should be looking to publish in?
+Or is it essentially just, it’s in order of prestige within the fields that they’re most established in already?

-Yeah, I would say the latter.
-Yeah, absolutely.
-Of course, I think it's going to be easier to publish papers about this in animal welfare science journals than in ecology journals, but we need to have papers in ecology journals as well.
-Prestige release is what matters here more than affinity.
+Yeah, I would say the latter, yeah, absolutely.
+Of course, I think it’s going to be easier to publish papers about this in animal welfare science journals than in ecology journals.
+But we need to have papers in ecology journals as well.
+Prestige really is what matters here more than affinity.

-I guess we we've met, we've checked out a couple of ideas of most relevant academic disciplines.
+I guess we’ve checked out a couple of ideas of most relevant academic disciplines.
 Wild Animal Initiative has a short post about careers in wild animal welfare, where they recommend several.
-Let me just list out in case there's any that you'd add.
-Uh, they've got wildlife management, restoration, ecology, community-based conservation, natural resource management, animal welfare science, evolutionary biology, urban ecology, stress physiology, comparative epidemiology, or immunology.
-God.
-There's a lot of allergies, disease, ecology, comparative neuroscience, remote monitoring, there's tons.
-Uh, do you have any thoughts on that list?
-Like anything you'd add or anything like that?
+Let me just list out in case there’s any that you’d add.
+They’ve got wildlife management, restoration ecology, community-based conservation, natural resource management, animal welfare science, evolutionary biology, urban ecology, stress physiology, comparative epidemiology, or immunology.
+God there’s a lot of ologies!
+Disease ecology, comparative neuroscience, remote monitoring, there’s tons.
+Do you have any thoughts on that list?
+Like anything you’d add, or anything like that?

 I mean, ecology has lots of different branches.
 Many of these branches will have in different degrees relevance to the field.
-So if someone is already a scholar in this field or a graduate student in some of these fields and that person can have an impact in helping welfare biology to develop and not just in ecology, I mean, in animal welfare science, same happens.
-And also in, in other, in other related fields like some of the ones that you mentioned.
-So yeah, there's plenty of room.
+So if someone is already a scholar in this field or a graduate student in some of these fields and that person can have an impact in helping welfare biology to develop.
+And not just in ecology, I mean, in animal welfare science, same happens, and also in other related fields like some of the ones that you mentioned.
+So yeah, there’s plenty of room.
 And also bear in mind that you just mentioned scientific branches, scientific work.
-You could also build a career, not, not as a scientist, but say in public administration or government or whatever, and you can reach a position in which, in policy making that that can be relevant for, for, for the field as well.
+You could also build a career, not as a scientist, but, say, in public administration or government or whatever, and you can reach a position in policy making that that can be relevant for the field as well.
 So yeah, there are plenty of different options there.

-Cool.
-Yeah.
+Cool, yeah.
 I recently wrote a skills profile for the other organization I work at, Animal Advocacy Careers, about policy, politics, and lobbying.
-And in theory, lots of the arguments that I outlined there and the same logic, although the focus was on farmed animals there, much of it would apply to wild animal stuff as well.
-Actually one of my interviewees was an interviewee who worked for the USDA and they mentioned that the wildlife services branch of the USDA could be a really promising place saying that they're very thoughtful about welfare impacts to wild animals.
+And in theory lots of the arguments that I outlined there and the same logic, although the focus was on farmed animals there, much of it would apply to wild animal stuff as well.
+Actually one of my interviewees was an interviewee who worked for the USDA and they mentioned that the wildlife services branch of the USDA could be a really promising place, saying that they’re very thoughtful about welfare impacts to wild animals.
 They kill a lot of animals, but they also do things that cause animals to be killed in more humane ways than they otherwise would be killed.
-I guess I I'm interested if you've got any further thoughts on that sort of policy option and whether it's -- especially given the sort of need for more research -- is it, is it premature to take these kinds of policy options or is there substantial value in getting people with that sort of policy expertise, even if it's unclear what the asks should be at the moment?
+I guess I I’m interested if you’ve got any further thoughts on that sort of policy option and whether it’s -- especially given the sort of need for more research -- is it premature to take these kinds of policy options?
+Or is there substantial value in getting people with that sort of policy expertise, even if it’s unclear what the asks should be at the moment?

-So it's either harming them or not just leaving them alone, but actually doing something that helps them.
-Those are cases where it may be particularly interesting to do some lobby work at the beginning and actually at animal ethics.
-We are, we are considering these cases and are actually looking for similar cases.
-So if someone else is someone that is aware of similar cases and they can get in touch with us, we would appreciate that.
+Well lots of things to say about this, so I’ll have to summarize a bit.
+So yes, I agree that this is really relevant for wild animals as well.
+There are different organizations that have been doing lobby work concerning wild animals.
+The only thing is that they have been focusing on how animals are harmed rather than on how we could help wild animals, or how we could reduce natural harms that animals are suffering.
+But sometimes the border is thin between, you know, preventing harms done to them or helping them.
+And there can be cases where both things overlap.
+Remember the example I gave before, when it comes to either killing or vaccinating animals in Yellowstone, vaccinating them against brucellosis, or [vaccinating] badgers against tuberculosis.
+It’s either killing them or vaccinating them.
+So it’s either harming them, or not just leaving them alone but actually doing something that helps them.
+Those are cases where it may be particularly interesting to do some lobby work at the beginning.
+And actually at Animal Ethics we are considering these cases and are actually looking for similar cases.
+So if someone else is aware of similar cases and they can get in touch with us, we would appreciate that.
 And this is just in the immediate future.
-And further in time, of course, getting other interventions accepted and implemented would require a significant lobby work.
-And that's why having people, for instance, if you have people who are sympathetic to this and they are working in say national parks administration or whatever, the people working in key specific positions, working in with the agricultural authorities, forest authorities or whatever, these people could really make a significant difference there in making lobby efforts of, of animal organizations and others are much more likely to succeed.
+Further in time, of course, getting other interventions accepted and implemented would require a significant lobby work.
+And that’s why having people, for instance, if you have people who are sympathetic to this and they are working in, say, national parks administration or whatever, the people working in key specific positions, working with the agricultural authorities, forest authorities or whatever, these people could really make a significant difference there in making lobby efforts of animal organizations and others much more likely to succeed.